swiftlang/swift-evolution/proposals/nnnn-conditional-attributes.md

 ## Introduction

-Over time, Swift has introduced a number of new attributes and modifiers to communicate additional information in source code.
+Over time, Swift has introduced a number of new attributes to communicate additional information in source code.
 Existing code can then be updated to take advantage of these new constructs to improve its behavior, providing more expressive capabilities, better compile-time checking, better performance, and so on.

-However, adopting a new attribute or modifier in existing source code means that source code won't compile with an older compiler.
+However, adopting a new attribute in existing source code means that source code won't compile with an older compiler.
 Conditional compilation can be used to address this problem, but the result is verbose and unsatisfactory.
 For example, one could use `#if` to check the compiler version to determine whether to use the `@preconcurrency` attribute:

 ```swift
 #if compiler(>=5.6)